+The saying goes, "Some things only get better with age!"
+The windows in your home are, unfortunately, not one of those things.
+How do you know if your windows have hit the end of their lifespan?
 The truth is that replacement windows have varying lifespans.
-You’ll find some windows only last around 5-7 years, while other windows can last 15 years and even longer.
-Although nothing lasts forever, it’s helpful to know which windows will last the longest and continue to perform at their best for years to come.
+You’ll find some windows only last around 5-7 years, while other windows can last upwards of 15 years!
+Although nothing lasts forever, it’s helpful to know which replacement windows have the longest lifespan and will continue to perform at their best for years to come.

-There are various factors that impact the lifespan of a window, and the weather is one of them.
+There are various factors that impact the window lifespan, and the weather is one of them.
 Vinyl windows that are exposed to areas with bright sun might not last as long as windows that are at least partially covered with shade—and this is especially the case if this window is engineered with poor quality materials.
+Window usage is another factor that can impact how long your windows will last.
+The more you slide them and unlock them, the more wear and tare they experience.
+Windows that you tend to open the most frequently will wear quicker than those that remain closed all the time.
+While window parts can easily be replaced if they are not working correctly, in some cases it might be better to replace the entire window.

 Speaking of materials, this is another big factor of a window’s lifespan.
 Middle grade vinyl windows will last around 15 years, while premium vinyl can last as long as 20 or 25.
 This is due to the titanium dioxide within the vinyl.
 It helps the windows maintain their structure over the years and prevent them from warping, cracking, or peeling.